 After completing secondary school students can continue with further studies to obtain higher education qualifications.

-Students who obtain an Overall Position (OP) at the end of secondary schooling can apply through the Queensland Tertiary Admissions Centre (QTAC) for a place at one of the nine universities and some of the 27 non-university higher education providers in the state.
+Students who obtain an Overall Position (OP) at the end of secondary schooling can apply through the Queensland Tertiary Admissions Centre (QTAC) for a place at one of the universities and some of the non-university higher education providers in the state.
 Queensland students can also apply to other universities within Australia and overseas.

-Through student support services, Year 12 students are provided with career advice and counselling to help them choose their university courses and prepare for higher education.
+Year 12 students are provided with career advice and counselling to help them choose their university courses and prepare for higher education.

-Click here for a full list of Queensland universities and non-university higher education providers is available from the departmental website.
+A full list of Queensland universities and non-university higher education providers is available from the departmental website.

 Higher education for international students is available at all nine universities in Queensland.
 These universities are engaged in both teaching and research, and offer undergraduate and postgraduate studies, study abroad and English language courses.